lewisclark/glua-steal/README.md

 # Options for the file stealer/dumper
 [stealer]
-enabled = true # Enable or disable
+enabled = true # Enable or disable write_mode = "truncate" # can be "truncate" or "append" - see issue #35 for info

 # Options for the Lua loader
 [loader]